Venture capital: Confidential information

 Unlike public companies, information regarding an entrepreneur's business is typically confidential and proprietary.
 As part of the due diligence process, most venture capitalists will require significant detail with respect to a company's business plan.
 Entrepreneurs must remain vigilant about sharing information with venture capitalists that are investors in their competitors.
 Most venture capitalists treat information confidentially, but as a matter of business practice, they do not typically enter into Non Disclosure Agreements because of the potential liability issues those agreements entail.
 Entrepreneurs are typically well advised to protect truly proprietary intellectual property.
 Startups commonly use a data room to securely share this information with potential investors during the due diligence process.

 Limited partners of venture capital firms typically have access only to limited amounts of information with respect to the individual portfolio companies in which they are invested and are typically bound by confidentiality provisions in the fund's limited partnership agreement.

 Governmental regulations

-There are several strict guidelines regulating those that deal in venture capital.
-Namely, they are not allowed to advertise or solicit business in any form as per the U.S. Securities and Exchange Commission guidelines.
+In the United States, venture capital funds generally raise capital through private offerings that are exempt from registration under Regulation D of the Securities Act of 1933.
+Issuers relying on these exemptions were historically prohibited from using general solicitation or general advertising to attract investors.
+That prohibition was eliminated for certain offerings following the Jumpstart Our Business Startups Act, and since 2013 Rule 506(c) has permitted an issuer to solicit and advertise an offering publicly, provided that all purchasers are accredited investors and that the issuer takes reasonable steps to verify their accredited status.